 Running CYGWIN scripts as a scheduled task in Windows

-To run a cygwin script (or executable?) from the Windows Task Scheduler:
+To run a cygwin script (or executable?) from the Windows Task Scheduler, perform the following:

 - Open the Windows Task Scheduler, e.g., search for “task scheduler” from the Windows start menu.